 Corporate structure is a central element of the corporate governance system which represents the system of corporate bodies and their interrelationship expressed by the distribution of powers.

-Since a limited liability partnership (LLP) and a joint stock company (JSC) are the most popular forms of business organisation in Kazakhstan, we deem it necessary to consider them in detail.
+Since a limited liability partnership (LLP) and a joint stock company (JSC) are the most popular forms of business organisation in Kazakhstan, we deem it necessary to consider their corporate structure in detail.